 Hiring at Hotjar: How constant optimization results in a genius hiring process20 min read

-Our guest today is David Darmanin.
-Chronologically, he has a doctorate in Law, is passionate about design, and is a conversion rate expert.
-Back in 2014, David was frustrated with a lack of an all-in-one, affordable CRO (conversion rate optimization) solution.
+Our guest today is David Darmanin, and we’re talking about hiring at Hotjar.
+David has a doctorate in Law, is passionate about design, and is a conversion rate expert (in that order).
+Back in 2014, David was frustrated with the lack of an all-in-one, affordable CRO (conversion rate optimization) solution.
 So he brought a team together to build that dream tool.
 The result is Hotjar.
 During its seven-month beta, Hotjar already produced amazing results:

 - 17,000 beta users

 - 43,332 heatmaps

 - 12,208,811 recordings